gaehlerm/SoftwareEngineering/README.md

 Constructors are very special functions.
 The constructor is called once every time an object is created.
 This has severe consequences that many software developers are not aware of.
 Most notably, writing tests can become nearly impossible if the constructor contains too much logic or has side effects.
 The author of some code might have assumed that there will be only one class instance and planned accordingly.
 This might be the case in his particular part of the code.
 However, his assumption will break down when writing unit tests.
 There you have to create many objects without any interactions between them.

-Thus, make sure usage of a constructor is always fool proof.
+Thus, make sure the usage of a constructor is always fool proof.
 Everything a constructor does, for example allocating memory or opening a file, has to be undone by the destructor.
 This constructor/destructor pair is the only way to guarantee that all effects of the constructor are undone.
+This also means that you shouldn't define a counter in the constructor.

 You will witness what I said here once you write a complicated constructor and try to write unit tests for it.

 ## Getter and setter functions

-In Java, it is common to define a class and all its private variables.
+In Java, it is common practice to define a class and along with all its private variables.
 The developer clicks a button in the IDE and public getter and setter functions are automatically created.
 For each private variable, it creates a setter and getter function to access and change it.
-This is extremely wide spread and in my opinion a bad habit.
+This is extremely wide spread and in my opinion a very bad habit.

 We distinguish here between two types of classes.